This post may contain affiliate links. Please see my full disclosure policy for more details.

-This is the very reason I started this minimalist journey.
+This is the very reason I started my minimalist journey.

 I had received so many clothes and things over the years that seemed to just add to the clutter in my home.
 I went from having to wash 3 loads of laundry to 8, having to clean up 4 big boxes of toys instead of 2, and having to clean hundreds of dishes as opposed to one load.

 I had clothes that weren’t my style, but I wore them anyway because it was a gift.
 I had kitchen gadgets and dishes that I would never use that just sat on my counter top or in the drawer.
 And I had toys EVERYWHERE!
 Not only did it NOT add meaning to my life, it added STRESS.

 How do you know what to give a minimalist mom this Mother’s Day?
 Give meaningful gifts.
 Give gifts of experience.
 Ask her what she really wants.

 Otherwise, don’t be offended if your gift ends up on the resell page or is donated.

 Minimalism is about living with less.
 It means not being consumed by materialism.
 It means living each day with meaning and embracing the simplicity of life.
 Those are the gifts that a minimalist would want.
 A gift that simplifies their life so that they can spend more time with the ones that mean the most, their family.

-Here Are the Top 15 Minimalist Gifts for Moms
+Here Are the Top 15 Minimalist Gifts for Mom

 I’ve surveyed over 200 moms who consider themselves minimalists to see what they really wanted.
 Here’s what they had to say.